projectacrn/acrn-hypervisor/doc/introduction/index.rst

 ACRN hypervisor takes advantage of Intel Virtualization Technology (Intel VT), and ACRN hypervisor runs in Virtual Machine Extension (VMX) root operation, or host mode, or VMM mode.
-All the guests, including UOS and SOS, run in VMX non-root operation, or guest mode.
+All the guests, including User VM and Service VM, run in VMX non-root operation, or guest mode.
 (Hereafter, we use the terms VMM mode and Guest mode for simplicity).

 The VMM mode has 4 protection rings, but runs the ACRN hypervisor in ring 0 privilege only, leaving rings 1-3 unused.
-The guest (including SOS & UOS), running in Guest mode, also has its own four protection rings (ring 0 to 3).
+The guest (including Service VM and User VM), running in Guest mode, also has its own four protection rings (ring 0 to 3).
 The User kernel runs in ring 0 of guest mode, and user land applications run in ring 3 of User mode (ring 1 & 2 are usually not used by commercial OSes).